Rock13.com

 How did it get here - A brief history of Rock13.com

 Since that time I have struggled to get the old material into more modern standards compliance, and created new material with more original content.
-I support the Viewable With Any Browser Campaign and try to keep this site well maintained.

 Who put it here